ahv15/Bioinformatics/README.md

 - **Colored Edges**: Adjacency representation for genome structure
 - **Two-Break Operations**: Fundamental rearrangement mechanism
 - **Graph-Genome Conversion**: Reconstruction from graph representation

-## 📈 **What's New in This Version**

-### ✅ **Refactoring Improvements**
-- **Eliminated Duplicate Code**: Consolidated operations into logical modules
-- **Improved Naming**: Consistent `snake_case` conventions (e.g., `ChromosomeToCycle` → `chromosome_to_cycle`)
-- **Modular Structure**: Clean separation between alignment, utilities, and examples
-- **Enhanced Documentation**: Comprehensive docstrings and usage examples
-- **Bug Fixes**: Fixed the "Nuple" bug in `graph_to_genome` function
-- **Working Examples**: Functional demonstration scripts included

-### 🎯 **Key Benefits**
-- **Professional Structure**: Easy to navigate and understand
-- **Educational Value**: Perfect for learning bioinformatics algorithms
-- **Maintainable**: Clear separation of concerns and reusable components
-- **Production Ready**: Well-documented and thoroughly organized

-## Educational Value

-This repository serves as an excellent educational resource for:
-- **Algorithm Implementation**: Learn how bioinformatics algorithms work internally
-- **Computational Biology**: Understand the computational aspects of biological problems
-- **Python Programming**: See examples of clean, modular scientific code
-- **Software Design**: Study well-structured bioinformatics software architecture

-## Contributing

-When contributing to this repository:
-1. Follow the existing code style and documentation patterns
-2. Add comprehensive docstrings to all functions and classes
-3. Include example usage in docstrings
-4. Update this README if adding new modules or changing the structure
-5. Ensure all code works with Python 3.7+ and standard library only

-## License

-This project is designed for educational and research purposes.
-Please ensure proper attribution when using this code in academic work or research publications.

 ---

 *For questions, issues, or contributions, please refer to the repository's issue tracker or contact the maintainers.*